shend.dev

 The same admin manages the menu — bilingual (SQ + EN) names and descriptions, price, category, ingredients and optional extras.
 Whatever the customer sees on the ordering app is editable here, no developer required.

-• Full bilingual content per item (Emri SQ / EN, Pershkrimi SQ / EN)
+• Full bilingual content per item (Name SQ / EN, Description SQ / EN)

 • Categories, ingredients, optional extras